tx-pts-dai/github-workflows/docs/workflows/lambda-python.md

 ## Description

-Simple workflow to build a Python Lambda function and upload the artifact to the GitHub artifact store.
+Simple workflow to prepare a zip file with the python code an dependent libraries defined in `requirements.txt`.

-All modules defined in the `packages.txt` file will be installed and packaged into a zip file.
+The zip file will be saved as a github artifact.

+Usefull to deploy a lambda function.

 <!-- action-docs-inputs source=".github/workflows/lambda-python.yaml" -->
 ## Inputs